open-dis/dis-tutorial/EntityStatePDUs.md

 byte[] data = baos.toByteArray();
 ~~~~

-The "data" object is an array of bytes that is in the DIS message format.
+The "data" object is an array of bytes that is in the DIS message format specified by the IEEE.

-One problem with all this is that programmers never remember to set the timestamp.
+One problem with this code is that programmers never remember to set the timestamp.
 There's an alternative method for marhsalling with the timestamp automatically set:

 ~~~~
 byte[] data = espdu.marshalWithDisAbsoluteTimestamp();
 ~~~~

 This automatically sets the timestamp and converts the Java object into an IEEE DIS messaage.
 It replaces the two steps shown above: determining and setting the timestamp, and marshalling the ESPDU object to a byte array.
+It's the preferred method to marshal a PDU.

 At this point we can send the message on broadcast port 3000: